PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 Commit and push this stale-contract correction independently.
 Then commit the core-cleanup characterization separately before changing production source.
 Never create, update, or reopen a pull request.

+## Core cleanup phase-result characterization

+The next family contains only the nine unconditional mapping results in the `core cleanup passes` progress stage.
+It excludes composite cluster results, guarded layout-pass results, and later cleanup stages.
+The owners cover pseudo- LeakyReLU, YOLO decode, consecutive Mul, terminal Dequantize/QDQ, Conv affine, Conv activation, Squeeze/Reshape identity, and indexed prune/reconcile cleanup.

+The contract fixes exact targets, owner arguments and keywords, source order, progress boundaries, absence of loads, and the already-recorded dynamic- Reshape phase between owner seven and owner eight.
+Its strict expected failure requires nine `cleanup.core.*` phase records.

+Validation completed sequentially under core-only `uv`: the dedicated test is `1 passed, 1 xfailed in 0.15s`; the broader relevant structural gate is `72 passed, 1 xfailed in 2.18s`; Ruff, bytecode compilation, and whitespace checks pass.
+No production source changed.

+Commit and push this characterization before replacing only the nine result destinations.
+Preserve owner calls, arguments, source order, unconditional execution, progress boundaries, and the dynamic-Reshape record position.
+Then update all existing result-retention contracts and the bounded-store inventory, validate, document, commit, and push.
+Never create, update, or reopen a pull request.